 - Finance charges you may have paid after you informed the maker of the flaw

-- Incidental expenses, including alternate modes of transportation
+- Incidental expenses, including alternative modes of transportation

 There may be other costs associated with the defective design or manufacture of the vehicle you purchased or leased.
-Speak to a Birmingham defective design or manufacture of vehicles or vehicle components lawyer to determine the full financial compensation package you might be entitled to receive.
+Speak to a Birmingham defective auto parts lawyer to determine the full financial compensation package you might be entitled to receive.

 to find a Morris Bart office near you.